f136pix/jamhub-app/README.md

 decoded in the dotnet app the same way it would in the rails application and the service also keeps track of the blacklisted tokens.

-The async communication between the app is made through two RabbitMQ queues, and CQRS and DDD where the main patterns praticed.
+The async communication between the app is made through RabbitMQ , and CQRS and DDD where the main patterns praticed.

 App usage